Malala Yousafzai becomes the youngest recipient of the Nobel Peace Prize

 Malala was left in critical condition.
 An uncle described her as having excruciating pain and being unable to stop moving her arms and legs.

 Doctors fought to save her life, then her condition took a dip.
-They operated to remove a bullet from her neck, and extracted a piece of skull to relieve pressure on Malala's brain because of swelling.
+They operated to remove a bullet from her neck.
 After surgery, she was unresponsive for three days.

 Recovery in the UK